benscruton/educational_video_player/README.md

 (The choppiness in the gif below is just my screen recorder -- the video plays smoothly on the actual site!)

 <img alt = "Demonstration of video controls" src = "/demoImages/playback-controls.gif" />

+In full screen mode, the video controls move to an overlay superimposed over the bottom portion of the video.
+When hovering over this section of the video (or tapping it on a touch-screen device), the controls are visible; as soon as the cursor is moved to another area, the controls disappear so the user can see the full video uninterrupted.

 <img alt = "Full screen demo" src = "demoImages/full-screen-controls.gif" />